 Ginger Baker is best known as the superstar drummer for Cream and Blind Faith along side Eric Clapton.
 He was one of the earliest drummers to use two kick drums and record lengthy drum solos.
 His use of matched grip, syncopation, African rhythms, and ride cymbals made him more of a bebop and jazz drummer than rock.

-All of the greats recognize Baker’s prowess, with Neil Peart saying that Baker set the bar for what rock drumming could be.
+All the greats recognize Baker’s prowess, with Neil Peart saying that Baker set the bar for what rock drumming could be.
 His showmanship and playing is described as primal, extroverted, and inventive.
-He’s even considered a pioneer of heavy metal drumming, though he didn’t play in the genre and despised it.
+He’s even considered a pioneer of heavy metal drumming, though he didn’t play in the genre and, in truth, despised it.

-Trivia Facts: In the 1960’s, Ginger Baker took lessons from Phil Seamen, a leading British jazz drummer, but was otherwise self-taught.
+Trivia: In the 1960s, Ginger Baker took lessons from Phil Seamen, a leading British jazz drummer, but was otherwise self-taught.
 After Blind Faith disbanded, Baker started and joined many bands, even operating a recording studio, none of which really panned out for him.

-It’s impossible to only mention the top 10 best drummers of all time.
-There’s just so many other greats that we could argue should be in the list, so we’re adding this runners up section to honor more of these legends (and to appease you readers!), and don’t miss the honorable mentions further below.
+It’s impossible to only mention the top 10 drummers of all time.
+There’s just so many other greats that we could argue should be in the list, so we’re adding this runners-up section to honor more of these legends (and to appease you readers!), and don’t miss the honorable mentions further below.

 Mike Portnoy